West Cheshire College

 The Ellesmere Port Campus involves the construction of a 19,500m² new build art, design and media, hospitality and beauty block.
 Running in parallel, the Chester Campus construction programme consists of a 6,000m² science and technology teaching facility.
 The main focus of both campuses is an internal project court where vocational students of different trades are able to work alongside one another in building a house, within the project court itself.

 By offering a comprehensive range of steel composite floor and roof decking systems, Building Systems UK (A Tata Steel Enterprise) was in the unique position of being able to meet all of the roofing and flooring requirements for the College project.

 RoofDek is ideal for creating contemporary roofing systems.
 It uses structural metal decking and membranes to provide a flat roofing solution.
 The profiled decks provide long spanning capabilities that allow the contractor to reduce secondary supports, eliminating the requirement for inplane roof bracing – ensuring a visually pleasing ad architecturally-sensitive finished structure can be achieved.

-Tata Steel's ComFlor® 80 composite decking system enabled the structural engineers at Gifford to create an architecturally striking and structurally robust building.
+Building Systems UK's ComFlor® 80 composite decking system enabled the structural engineers at Gifford to create an architecturally striking and structurally robust building.
 ComFlor® 80 is a shallow composite profile with an unpropped spanning capability of 4.2 metres.
 Supported, spans of over 5.0 metres can be achieved.